melektron/el_std_cpp/include/el/msglink/README.md

 msglink avoids this by implementing the base functionality once and providing a language-specific and clean way to define procedures in one place with input data, result data and name.
 This is similar to [JSON-RPC](https://en.wikipedia.org/wiki/JSON-RPC) but provides the additional data validation and automatic parsing functionality described above.

+## Decision criteria

+Which of the three options provided by msglink (events, data subscriptions, RPCs) to use depends on a few criteria:

+- **value or incident** focus: What's more important?
+The actual data value or the fact that it changed?
+  > If the focus is on the value of some datum, a data subscription should be used.
+It has different syntax to events allowing it to be easily used as a (possibly observable) remote-synced variable.
+  >
+  > If the focus is an incident which should cause some action to be performed by the other party, then an event is the way to go.
+Events also carry data, but are always associated with handler functions, so called listeners, which are called when an event is received.
+  >
+  > In short: The focus of events is to run some code when something happens while the focus of a data subscription is to have some data value that can be accessed at any time without worrying about updating it.
+- **conditionality**: When and for how long is some data needed and when do events need to be transmitted?
+  > Both event listeners and data subscriptions offer a way to "enable" and "disable" them during the lifetime of the program.
+It is strongly encouraged for library implementations to use of language features such as scope and object lifetime to determine when events and data subscription updates are needed in a granular way.
+This can save on network bandwidth.
+  >
+  > When listening to an event, a handler function (listener) is registered which is then called whenever an event is received from the other party.
+Registering a listener may yield an object or handle representing it.
+This object can then be used to manage the lifetime of the listener.
+For example in C++, if an event is only needed inside a class instance, the listener object should be a member of that class and be unregistered whenever the class instance is destroyed (goes out of scope).
+  >
+  > When subscribing to some data using data subscriptions, a similar object/handle will be created.
+Again in C++, it might be used to directly access the data using the arrow operator and manage the lifetime of the data subscription like the event listener object.
+- **uniqueness**: Is a piece of data/event unique or are there multiple multiple different ones with the same structure and meaning?
+  > Uniqueness means, that exactly one of something exists.
+  >
+  > In the msglink protocol, events (not event instances) are unique entities.
+Let's say, there is an event called "device_connect".
+In the entire application, there is only one such event with a clearly defined data structure associated with it.
+However, when emitting the event, the data value may be different every time.
+For example this event might have a "device_id" parameter which uniquely identifies the device that has joined.
+No matter what the device ID is, every listener for "device_connect" will receive the event.
+  >
+  > Sometimes you may only want a listener to be called when the device with a specific ID is connected.
+You cannot define a different event for each device ID, because it would be very tedious and you probably don't even known at compile time what device IDs exist.
+Instead this would require some sort of filter, comparing the actual data.
+This can be done inside the listener function, but that has a big disadvantage: Even though only events with a specific device ID are required, all "device_connect" events are still transmitted over the network.
+And then you probably need to do the same thing with the "device_disconnect" event.
+  >
+  > In such a situation, what you really want is a data subscription which can have subscription parameters.
+So you might define a data source called "device_connected" which may have a boolean property "is_connected" which can be true or false.
+Then you define the subscription parameter to have a property "device_id".
+When this data source is subscribed, a device ID has to be passed to that call.
+The providing party can then immediately respond saying that it either can or cannot provide the data for the given device ID.
+If it can, it will then only update the online value for that device ID and all others will not be transmitted over the network.
+- **confirmation**: Does some event require any form of confirmation/response/result from the other party?
+  > When the goal is for one communication party to cause some sort of action by the other party, an event can be used.
+  >
+  > However often times the executing party needs send some result data or outcome of the action back to the emitter.
+In the past, it was necessary to define a separate request and response event and write code for every type of interaction to sync the two up, wait for the response and so on.
+This is very tedious and repetitive.
+  >
+  > With msglink, for such a case a procedure can be defined instead of an event.
+A procedure is basically two events combined, with the only difference being that the listener now returns another object which is sent back to the emitter.
+This can be integrated nicely with the async programming capability of many programming languages.

+# Implementation details

+As described in the beginning, msglink uses websockets as the underlying communication layer.
+The websocket protocol already has the concept of messages, which is very convenient.
+These messages are the underlying protocol data units (PDUs) used by msglink protocol.

+For now, msglink uses json to encode protocol data and user data in websocket messages.
+Later versions may introduce binary encoding if that turns out to be necessary for performance reasons.

+In the following section, the details of the communication protocol will be described.
+Every communication step will be accompanied with an example of how the corresponding websocket message will look like.
+We will use the following application as an example:

+A robot (client) needs to communicate with some base station (server) controlling it.
+The robot's job is to move around the map and perform actions guided by the server<br>
+The robot needs the following information form the base station:

+-

+We will be using a simple online combat game as an example application.
+In the combat game every player connects to a central game server using a compatible game client.
+Players can move around on the map and see each other.
+To prevent cheating, a client will only receive position information of players actually visible to it and not obstructed by any walls.
+Players can also attack other clients if they are in range.
+The server is responsible for deciding if a player is in range.

+Game client needs

+- a list of other players (identified by their name) visible to it.<br>
+  (unique data object -> **```event```**)
+- to be informed when a visible player (including it's own) is damaged so an animation and a sound can be played<br>
+  -> event
+- to know the position of other nearby clients on the map that it can see but not all clients<br>
+  -> data subscriptions

+Game server:
+-

+As an example we are using a system managing multiple hardware devices connected to some computer.
+A webapp (client) displays information about connected devices and allows managing them by communicating with a server running on that computer.

+The client needs:
+- a list of devices connected to the computer identified by their ID
+- the power consumption of the device currently displayed in the UI
+- the ability to disable a device because it needs to much power

+## Login procedure

+When a msglink client first connects to the msglink server both parties send an initial JSON encoded message to the other party containing the following information:

+- the msglink protocol version (determines whether certain features are supported)
+- the user-defined link version (version of the user defined protocol)
+- a list of events the party may listen for
+- a list of data subscriptions the party may request
+- a list of remote procedures the party may call

+>

+These lists are then used by the receiving party to determine weather it can fulfill the requirements of the other one.
+If this is not the case, the connection is immediately closed with a message

+# Notes

 ## Naming alternatives